KaffeinatedKat/IfOnlyIWasRightHanded/README.md

 If the GameList.txt file is updated and debug mode is on the new Gamelist will be printed to the console and then it will print the list of games with a shebang and without a shebang

-You can enable debug mode by putting "debug" as a command line argument for the bash script
+You can enable debug mode by running the script with "-d all"

 # What currently does and doesn't work
 Dynamically switching modes if game is in focus: Working